xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/admin.md

 *   **Users per page**:  This setting allows you to specify the maximum number of users that can be displayed on a search results page in the Admin area.
 *   **Orders per page**:  This setting allows you to specify the maximum number of orders that can be displayed on a search results page in the Admin area.
 *   **Number of days to store the last login data**: This setting defines the lifespan of the "recent_login" cookie that is set by the store on a customer's computer when they log in.
 While being stored, the cookie allows the customer to return to the store without having to re-enter their user authentication details (username and password).

+{% note info %}
+Please note that the section **Admin Zone settings** was removed from X-Cart in X-Cart version 5.4.0.0, and the settings "Products per page", "Users per page" and "Orders per page" for the Admin area are no longer supported.
+Information on similar settings for the storefront part of an X-Cart store can be found in the section {% link "Storefront Setup" ref_5eR4FK3h %} of this manual.
+{% endnote%}